ikomachi226/mysql-heatwave-workshop_jp/Lab3.md

-# Lab 3: Create MySQL DB System (MDS) for Heatwave
+# Lab 3: Create MySQL DB System (MDS) with Heatwave

 ## Key Objectives:
+- Learn how to deploy and configure MySQL Database Service with Heatwave.
-- Learn how to launch a new DB System.
+- Learn how to create the Administrator user for the MDS

 ## Introduction

-HeatWave configures a Standalone DB System with a HeatWave-compatible shape (MySQL.HeatWave.VM.Standard.E3) and 1TB of data storage, by default.
+By enabling HeatWave you will deploy a standalone DB System characterized by a HeatWave-compatible shape (MySQL.HeatWave.VM.Standard.E3) and 1TB of data storage.
 The DB System and HeatWave cluster must use the same shape.
 For more information, see **[HeatWave](https://docs.oracle.com/en-us/iaas/mysql-database/doc/heatwave1.html#GUID-9401C69A-B379-48EB-B96C-56462C23E4FD)**.

 ## Steps

 ### **Step 3.1:**
-- From the main menu on the left select _**MySQL >> DB System**_
+- From the main menu on the left select _**Databases >> DB Systems**_

 ![](./images/HW17_mds.png)